hardisj/erinsaudiocorner/content/english/loudspeakers/Tekton_Troubadour.md

 As of this writeup MSRP is approximately $1000/pair.
 <br>
 <br>
-Note: Currently, the manufacturer's website has practically no information about this speaker other than the above.
+Note: Manufacturer has currently pulled the item from their website.
+This information was captured before.

 <br>
 <br>